MichellePark Headshot square

 Biography

-Michelle is the founder of Impact Moonshots, the world's first AI moonshot factory for overlooked markets, and the owner of a boutique design lab with the mission to invent joyful technology.
-She specializes in building high-end technology for traditionally underserved users in Silicon Valley, such as women, people of color, and the elderly, and has led the development and management of products used by millions across government, philanthropy, corporate innovation labs, and academia.
+Michelle is the founder of Impact Moonshots, an AI moonshot factory building joyful technology for social impact.
+She specializes in building high-end technology for critically overlooked markets in Silicon Valley, such as caregivers, low-income communities, and domestic violence survivors, and has led the development and management of products used by millions across government, philanthropy, corporate innovation labs, and academia.

 Michelle is a Rhodes Scholar finalist and holds an M.S. in Computer Science and B.S. in Computer Science with Honors and Distinction from Stanford University, with depths in AI and human-computer interaction.
 She speaks on AI for social impact, mission-driven innovation, cross-sector collaboration, and civic technology.